Bell Chimes In an Answer at LW

 Or maybe the Hawks have started to realize that at 6 foot, McCarthy, a #3 type defensemen, will never aspire to be the type of defensemen they need: A large two way guy with the offensive prowess that McCarthy may have, plus the ability to be a defensive force in a time when they are lacking it.
 But how many Prongers and Blakes are there?
 Can you say Jay Bouwmeester?

-It remains to be seen that McCarthy is the bait in any probable Leaf deal.
+Can Tomas Kaberle be fitted in that list?
+Not yet so far.It remains to be seen that McCarthy is the bait in any probable Leaf deal.
 When I hear Hogglund’s name mention along with Tomas Kaberle’s, that makes me think Amonte and not McCarthy is who the Leafs are shooting for.
 Stay tuned.